Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization

 \subsection{Find a Better Ascent $\Delta x^{(i)}_{r,k}$ Direction}

-In this section, we utilize the proposed generalized framework to design a novel algorithm superior to ZO-SGD based FL but crucially still maintaining the dimension-free communication characteristic.
-The core challenge in the preceding framework is identifying an effective ascent direction, $\Delta x^{(i)}_{r,k}$, that is constructible solely from scalar values and current state information.
-While Zeroth-Order Stochastic Gradient Descent (ZO-SGD) meets these requirements, a superior alternative can be found.
+We use the proposed generalized framework to design a novel method superior to ZO-SGD-based FL while retaining dimension-free communication.
+A core challenge in the preceding framework is to identify an effective ascent direction $\Delta x^{(i)}_{r,k}$ that is constructible solely from scalar values and current state information.
+While ZO-SGD meets these requirements, a superior alternative can be found.

 Recall that the ZO methods' slow convergence is due to its dependency on random search directions \citep{marevisiting}.
 More specifically, recall the Eq.~(\ref{eq.zo.grad}) with $u \sim \cN(0, I)$, which uniformly searches all directions in the $\real^d$ space, is the update direction regardless of the scalar $g$.
 A natural extension is that we can guide the search direction with an invertible matrix $H_r$.
-Suppose $H_r$ is given, the Line 11 in Algorithm~\ref{algorithm-1} can be formulated as the following sub-optimization problem
+Suppose $H_r$ is given, the Line 11 in Algo.~\ref{algorithm-1} can be formulated as the following sub-optimization problem

 It will be clear later why we use this strange $H^{-1/2}_r$ notation instead of $H_r$ directly.
 Solving the above least-squares problem, we have

 Note $(u\tran H^{-1} u)^{-1}$ is a scalar that is independent of iterates $\x_{r,k}^{(i)}$.
 Hence, we can absorb it into the learning rate.
 Next, note that $ u\tran_{r,k} H^{-1/2}_r\nabla f_i(x_{r,k}^{(i)}) = \frac{1}{\mu}\big(f_i(x_{r,k}^{(i)} + \mu H^{-1/2}_r u_{r,k})-f_i(x_{r,k}^{(i)})\big) + \cO(\mu) $.
 Hence, we obtain the following update rule